TERROIR

 'Marlborough, one of the worlds most perfect wine regions'

-The substantial diurnal temperature variations, with nights often more than 10ºC cooler than the sunny days, preserve natural acidity in the grapes and yield extraordinarily intense varietal character.
-These vibrant, succulent ripe fruit flavours not only establish this region as one of the world's finest but also provide Hans all the elements for pioneering new grape varieties.
+Exceptional sunshine hours, extended dry and mild autumns, and Hans' meticulous vineyard management with remarkably low yields enable late-ripening varieties to reach ideal physiological ripeness.
+Significant diurnal temperature variations, with nights often more than 10ºC cooler than sunny days, preserve the grapes' natural acidity and yield intense varietal character.
+These vibrant, succulent ripe fruit flavours not only establish this region as one of the world's finest but also provide Hans with all the essentials for pioneering new grape varieties.

 SOIL COMPOSITION & MICROCLIMATE